 WOUND THEORY

-“People don’t just believe things.
-They cling to them for survival.”Wound Theory isn’t about blame.
-It’s about truth.
-This is where politics, cybersecurity, and psychology converge to explain why people cling to pain—and how we start to heal it.
+Wound Theory isn’t about blame—it’s about truth.
+This is where politics, psychology, and cybersecurity converge to explain why people cling to pain—and how we begin to heal it.

 What Is Wound Theory?

-Wound Theory is a trauma-informed framework that explores how emotional repression, shame, and insecure attachment shape political identity, online behavior, and susceptibility to manipulation.It bridges insights from psychology, cybersecurity, and political science to explain why we fuse with leaders—not just ideologically, but emotionally.
+Wound Theory is a trauma-informed framework that explores how emotional repression, shame, and insecure attachment shape political identity, online behavior, and vulnerability to manipulation.It bridges insights from psychology, cybersecurity, and political science to explain why we fuse with leaders—not just ideologically, but emotionally.

 Emotional clarity is the foundation of societal clarity.